How can I recycle my used batteries?

-Lithium-ion batteries should not be placed into household waste bins or recycling bins, as they can cause fires during waste collection, transportation, handling and processing.
+Lithium-ion batteries can not be placed into home garbage or recycling bins.
+They can cause fires during waste collection, transportation, handling and processing.

-Undamaged batteries (not swollen, punctured, or leaking, etc.) can be safely disposed of at a battery recycling drop off point.
-It is recommended that battery terminals are taped over with sticky tape or electrical tape before placing them into battery recycling collection bins.
+Small, undamaged batteries (not swollen, punctured, or leaking, etc.) can be safely disposed of at a battery recycling drop off point.
+It is recommended that battery terminals are taped over with clear adhesive tape before placing the battery carefully (without dropping it) into a battery recycling collection bin.

 - B-cycle [external link]

 - Community Recycling Centres (EPA): epa.nsw.gov.au [external link]